Euro Quality Foundation

 Funding Priorities

-Euro Quality Foundation does not operate formal grant programs with set amounts or application cycles.
+Euro Quality Foundation does not operate formal grant programmes with set amounts or application cycles.
 Instead, the trustees identify and support charities at their discretion.
 The foundation provides both outright grants and interest-free loans (reflecting Islamic finance principles).
-Grant amounts vary significantly:
+Grant amounts vary significantly based on project need and impact.

 Funding is distributed on a rolling basis throughout the year as the trustees identify worthy causes.